corbinmuraro/corbinmuraro.com/_blogs/mars.md

 Without too much work, gdal and three.js have turned some real Mars data into a visualization that runs in a web browser.

 The model that I built can be seen in the browser [here](http://corbinmuraro.com/mars-demo/terby.html).
-The code is also available on GitHub [here](https://github.com/corbinmuraro/mars-demo).
+My code available on GitHub [here](https://github.com/corbinmuraro/mars-demo).
 Reach out on Twitter [@corbinmuraro](https://twitter.com/corbinmuraro) if you have any questions and I'll do my best to help you out!

-[^1]: [Don Davis has a great (albeit terribly formatted) read](http://www.donaldedavis.com/PARTS/MARSCLRS.html) for those interested in what the colors on Mars actually are
+[^1]: [Don Davis has a great read](http://www.donaldedavis.com/PARTS/MARSCLRS.html) for those interested in what the colors on Mars actually are